MYOB Supplier Invoice Automation: A Complete Workflow Guide

 A practical upstream workflow with Invoice Data Extraction

 For bookkeepers and finance teams processing diverse supplier invoices at volume, Invoice Data Extraction fits the upstream step cleanly.
-You upload a batch of invoice files (PDF, JPG, PNG, including large concatenated PDFs), then write a natural language prompt describing the fields MYOB needs.
-A prompt for MYOB import might read: "Extract supplier name, invoice number, invoice date, due date, net amount, GST amount, total, and tax code.
-One row per invoice."
-The AI interprets varied invoice layouts against that single instruction, so you do not need a separate template for each supplier.
-You can save prompts to a library and reuse them across future batches.
-The output arrives as an Excel (.xlsx) or CSV (.csv) file, typically within minutes, with each row representing one invoice ready for MYOB import.
+Upload a batch of PDFs or image files, then write a natural language prompt for the MYOB fields you need: supplier name, invoice number, invoice date, due date, net amount, GST, total, tax code, and one row per invoice.
+The output arrives as an Excel or CSV file you can review before import.

 The batch processing capability is where time savings compound.
-Processing 200 supplier invoices through MYOB's In Tray means reviewing and correcting each one individually in the browser interface.
-Processing the same 200 as a single upstream batch produces one structured spreadsheet you can review in Excel before anything touches MYOB.
-Errors are caught and corrected in bulk, not one bill at a time.
+Processing 200 supplier invoices through MYOB's In Tray means correcting each one individually in the browser.
+Processing the same batch upstream produces one spreadsheet where errors can be caught before anything touches MYOB.

 For MYOB users who need to extract invoice data into structured spreadsheets for MYOB import before it enters their accounting system, this upstream step eliminates the In Tray bottleneck entirely.
-The native MYOB supplier invoice automation features still handle posting, allocation, and payment workflows.
+MYOB still handles posting, allocation, and payment.
 The extraction tool simply ensures that the data feeding those workflows is accurate from the start.

 Extract invoice data to Excel with natural language prompts